 This species tends to thrive in mild climates.
 It can still survive in hot, dry locations, but you might find that the leaves don't look as healthy during the summer months.
 However, the plant typically will perk up again as the summer heat becomes less intense.
 Moreover, prairie smoke isn't a fan of high humidity.
 In humid climates, it's extra important to ensure that the soil is well-drained.

 Prairie smoke can grow just fine in lean soils.
-But it won't grow as large as it does in soils that are enriched with organic matter.
-If you have lean soil, it can be helpful to mix some compost into the soil at the time of planting.
+But it will grow larger in soils that are enriched with organic matter, so if you have lean soil, it can be helpful to mix some compost in at the time of planting.
 You can continue to add a light layer of compost each spring.
 Not only will this feed the plants, but it also will help to improve soil drainage.

 Propagating Prairie Smoke

 Prairie smoke often self-seeds and spreads underground.
 So it might do all the propagating work for you.
 But if you'd like to plant it in another location, you can propagate by division.
-Divide mature prairie smoke clumps every few years.
-Simply dig up a clump, and gently pull apart its roots, leaving as many intact as possible.
-Then, replant the divided prairie smoke whenever you desire.
-Division is best in the early spring or fall.
 Besides providing you with new plants, division also can help to renew a mature plant's vigor.
+Here is how it's done:

 How to Grow Prairie Smoke From Seed

 Prairie smoke can be started from seed both outdoors and inside.
 Plant seeds outdoors in the fall.
-Or start seeds indoors in the late winter, beginning with a four- to six-week stratification period (a period of chilling and warming).
+Or start seeds indoors in the late winter, beginning with a four- to six-week stratification period.
 Then, plant them in a seed-starting mix, and keep the growing medium lightly moist as seedlings develop.
 Once seedlings are a few inches high with an established root system, start bringing them outdoors for progressively longer stretches.
 After that, they will be ready to plant in the garden.